Chappaquiddick incident: The crash

 The Dike Bridge is accessible only by a dirt road, and leads to dead-end sand dunes past Poucha Pond.
 The guardrail was not present in 1969.

 According to Kennedy, Kopechne asked him to give her a ride back to her hotel in Katama.
 Kennedy requested the keys to his car (which he did not usually drive) from his chauffeur, Crimmins.
-Kennedy put this time at "approximately 11:15 p.m.,” although he was not wearing a watch and the time came from Crimmins' watch.
+Crimmins said that Kennedy told him that Kopechne was not feeling well because "she was bothered by the sun on the beach that day," but Kennedy did not remember saying this to Crimmins.
+Kennedy put this time at "approximately 11:15 p.m.," although he was not wearing a watch and the time came from Crimmins' watch.
 Returning to Edgartown and Katama required making the last ferry, which left the island at midnight, or else calling to arrange a later ferry.
-Kopechne told no one else that she was leaving for the night with Kennedy, and, in fact, she left her purse and hotel key at the party.
+Kopechne told no one else that she was leaving for the night with Kennedy and left her purse and hotel key at the party.
+Although she was sharing a motel room with Esther Newberg, she did not ask Newberg for her room key either, according to Judge Boyle's report.

-The exact time the crash occurred is unknown, due to a conflict between the testimony of Kennedy and a deputy sheriff who said that he had seen Kennedy's car at a later time.
-Kennedy said that, as soon as he left the party, he immediately drove 1/2 mi north on Chappaquiddick Road headed for the ferry landing and mistakenly made a wrong turn, right, onto the unpaved Dike Road, instead of bearing left, to stay on the paved Chappaquiddick Road, for another 2+1/2 mi.
+The exact time the crash occurred is unknown, due to a conflict between the testimony of Kennedy and a deputy sheriff who said that he had seen Kennedy's car on the roads at a later time.
+Kennedy said that as soon as he left the party he immediately drove 1/2 mi north on Chappaquiddick Road headed for the ferry landing.
+He said he then mistakenly made a wrong turn, right, onto the unpaved Dike Road, instead of bearing left, to stay on the paved Chappaquiddick Road for another 2+1/2 mi.
 There was also a northbound unpaved Cemetery Road at this intersection.